tsegall/semantic-types/README.md

 # Semantic Type Reference Set #

 The file 'reference.csv' captures the 'truth' as it relates to the Semantic Types from the data files stored in the data directory.
-The data files are sourced from a variety of locations including VizNet (https://viznet.media.mit.edu/) and socrata.com.
+All data files are currently sourced from socrata.com.

 The intention is to select files at random to provide a robust corpus to objectively measure the performance of any process that attempts to determine the Semantic Type of a data stream.
 Prior analyses have attempted to use crowdsourcing (Mechanical Turk), column headers, etc to validate their process, however, this is clearly not as robust as having a source of 'truth' (see caveats below).